Designer Kenzo Takada, founder of Kenzo, dies of Covid-19 aged 81 - KESQ

 “It is with immense sadness that the brand K-3 announces the loss of its celebrated artistic director, Kenzo Takada.
 The world-renowned designer passed away on October 4th, 2020 due to Covid-19 related complications at the age of 81 at the American Hospital, in Neuilly-sur-Seine, France,” the statement read.

 In 1970, Takada rocked Paris with the debut of his namesake fashion line.
-Sold out of his first boutique, called Jungle Jap, his designs were a chaotic mix of loud colors and mismatched prints inspired by his travels around the world.
+Sold out of his first boutique, called Jungle Jap, his designs were a chaotic mix of loud colors and mismatched prints. inspired by his travels.

+The world’s varied cultures would be a constant source of creativity — and everything from folk dresses to kimonos would be boldly reinterpreted for his runways.
+“There was much more of a cultural gap when you were traveling from one country to the next,” he told CNN in a 2019 interview, reminiscing about trips taken in the 1970s.
+“So that really drove me and gave me a lot of influence and inspiration to work on different things around my trips.

+On Paris, Takada would speak of its lasting influence.
+“A French way of working with fashion definitely influenced me and much later I started to blend other cultures into that specific fashion,” he said.

+“Of course now, fashion is everywhere; in New York, Paris, Milan, London, Tokyo, everywhere.
+But I think Paris stays very important.”

-The designer inaugurated his flagship store in Paris’ Place des Victoires by 1976, and over the next three decades, he racked up numerous accolades and accomplishments — including a slew of magazine covers, the launch of a perfume empire and, in 1993, his brand’s purchase by luxury conglomerate LVMH — before retiring to pursue other creative pursuits in 1999.
+The designer inaugurated his flagship store in the city’s Place des Victoires by 1976, and over the next three decades, he racked up numerous accolades and accomplishments — including a slew of magazine covers, the launch of a perfume empire and, in 1993, his brand’s purchase by luxury conglomerate LVMH — before retiring to pursue other creative projects in 1999.

 “Kenzo Takada was incredibly creative; with a stroke of genius, he imagined a new artistic and colourful story combining East and West — his native Japan and his life in Paris,” Jonathan Bouchet Manheim, CEO of Takada’s K-3 brand, launched in January of this year, said in a statement.